mmomtchev/Forez/README.md

 The counts of Forez were one of the most active crusading families of the Middle Ages.
 They took part in the First Crusade, the Fourth Crusade, the Barons Crusade and the Seventh Crusade.

-Two successive houses held the County of Forez - a first one, descending from Lyon - which held it until 1107 - and a second one - descending from Grenoble and Grésivaudan.
+Two successive houses held the County of Forez - a first one, the house of Forez from Lyon - which held it until 1107 - and a second one - the house of Ablon from Grenoble and Grésivaudan.

 In this paper, we will focus on the crusading knights, and we will try to settle a number of problems and cases of mistaken identity between Guy III, Guy IV and Guy V, all of the second house, who went respectively on the Fourth Crusade, the Barons' Crusade and the Seventh Crusade.
 Traditionally these have been attributes to problems with the numbering scheme, but it seems that the confusion is centuries old and can be traced back to de la Mure's chronicles from 1675.